On 6 June 2019, the Law Commission published its consultation paper on surrogacy law. Responses are invited up to 27 September this year.

 The law commission has presented a clear visual aid, which can be found here, to show how the new pathway to legal parenthood would work, in domestic cases (those where the surrogacy arrangement takes place in the UK).
 There will be matching, medical checks, CRB checks, legal advice, counselling, written surrogacy agreement, and a welfare assessment.
 In stark contrast to the current legal position, intended parents will be the child’s legal parents from birth (so there is no interim period where the intended parents cannot make decisions for the child).
 There will be a national surrogacy register to hold information about the surrogacy, parents and egg/sperm donors to allow surrogate born children to access information about their conception.

 The proposed new pathway will be subject to sensible safeguards, including the existence of a written agreement between the parties (currently not enforceable), an assessment of the welfare of the child, necessity for independent legal advice, counselling, medical screening and CRB checks.
 All of this is crucial to ensuring the welfare of a surrogate born child.

 The law commission also makes recommendations to reform the parental order process (which will still be used for international surrogacy and as an alternative to the new pathway).
 There is a proposal to remove the 6 month time limit (referring to the deadline within which an application should be made).
 This reflects current practice and judicial interpretation of the current laws.

-If you are thinking of surrogacy as an option for parenthood, or you already have a surrogacy arrangement in place and you want to know more about how the law will affect your situation, please get in touch Claire Wood for advice.
+If you are thinking of surrogacy as an option for parenthood, or you already have a surrogacy arrangement in place and you want to know more about how the law will affect your situation, please get in touch with our team for advice.
 We offer a fixed fee first consultation for surrogacy advice.